manyeya/spane/README.md

 ## 🎯 What is SPANE?

-SPANE is the **headless workflow engine** that platforms like n8n, Zapier, and Temporal are built on top of.
-Instead of using these platforms, you can use SPANE to:
+SPANE aims to be a **production-grade headless workflow engine** - the type of infrastructure that platforms like n8n, Zapier, and Temporal are built upon.
+With SPANE, you can:

 ### **🏗️ Build Your Own Platform**
-- Create a custom n8n-like automation platform for your domain
+- Create a custom automation platform tailored to your domain
 - Build a visual workflow builder with your own UI
 - Develop industry-specific automation tools (marketing automation, data pipelines, etc.)
 - Launch a SaaS product with workflow capabilities built-in